Papa Johns Logo

 Papa John's Pizza Logo 1995

-The developers designed it a little differently to modernize the logo without affecting the main configuration.
+The developers designed it differently to modernize the logo without affecting the main configuration.
 They added wide square serifs and green shadows, placed the word “Pizza” on a ribbon with triangular ends, and circled it with a red line.

 2018